 The reliability of data storage devices has undoubtedly increased over the years.
 Unfortunately, data loss is still a great concern that we must pay attention to.
 However, in many cases, data can be recovered, and there are strategies that can be employed to protect data.
-Here, we’ll explain what data recovery is, discuss data recovery software and how it works, explore the possibilities when it comes to recovering data, and show you how you can protect your data.

 What is Data Recovery?

 Data recovery is the process of restoring files on a storage device that may have been lost.

 In many cases, data can be recovered as we will discover shortly.
 Data recovery is a last resort, but it’s useful since accidents happen and losing data is undesirable.
 Instead of having to lose precious files and possibly even income because of lost data, users can attempt to recover their data instead.